9seconds/repolink.nvim/README.md

   --     end
   custom_url_parser = nil,

+  -- By default RepoLink just notifies about generated URL but if -- this setting is not nil, then URL could also be copied into -- a given register.
+  --
+  -- If you want to copy it into a register, run RepoLink! (with bang). bang_register = "+",

   -- repolink runs Git.
 Usually, it finishes quite fast but if you have a -- slow storage, like NFS, can take some time.
 This is a timeout -- after which repolink fails.